-- Preheat the oven to 350 degrees F. Line two 9 inch cake pans with parchment paper circles then spray with nonstick cooking spray.
+- Preheat the oven to 350 degrees F. Line two 9-inch cake pans with parchment paper circles then spray with nonstick cooking spray.

-- For the Cake: In the bowl of an electric stand mixer, cream the sugar and butter on high until light and fluffy, 3-5 minutes.
+- In the bowl of an electric stand mixer, cream the sugar and butter on high until light and fluffy, 3-5 minutes.
 Scrape the bowl with a spatula.
 Turn the mixer on low and add in the baking powder, salt, eggs, strawberry and vanilla extracts, and lemon zest.
 Scrape the bowl again and slowly beat in the flour and milk.
 Mix in food coloring if desired.

 - Once smooth, pour the batter into the two cake pans.
 Bake for approximately 25 minutes, until toothpick inserted into the center comes out clean.
 Cool for 5 minutes in the pans.
 Then flip the cakes out onto a cooling rack, remove the parchment paper, and cool completely.

 - In a clean mixing bowl, beat the cream cheese until light and fluffy.
 Scrape the bowl and beat in the butter.
 (Do this separately to avoid clumps.)
 Turn the mixer on low and slowly add the lemon juice.
 One cup at a time, beat in the powdered sugar, until you reach your desired consistency.
 Scrape the bowl and beat again until very smooth.

 - Place one cake layer on a cake stand.
 Spread frosting over the cake in a thin layer.
 Press the strawberries, trimmed side down, over the surface of the cake Then slather more frosting over the berries, filling the spaces in between.
 Set the top cake layer over the strawberries and press to level.
 Dollop frosting over the top and spread in out and down over the sides.